A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Introduction

-Interestingly, the spectral estimator approach is an approximation algorithm for the non-convex least squares formulation, in the same spirit as Trevisan's algorithm for the MAX-CUT problem~\cite{trevisan2012max}.
-In fact, syncrhonization over the Boolean group is equivalent to the MAX-CUT problem~\cite{wang2013exact}.
-The \emph{approximation accuracy} of the spectral estimator (\ie, the gap between the objective value of the spectral estimator and the optimal value) is intimately related to the smallest non-zero eigenvalue of the graph connection Laplacian~\cite{bandeira2013cheeger}.
-However, since the optimal solution to the least squares formulation is in general different from the ground truth, a more relevant and faithful measure for the quality of an estimator to a synchronization problem would be the \emph{estimation error} which is defined as the deviation of the estimator from the ground truth.
-Results on the estimation errors of the optimal solutions to the least squares formulation and the least unsquared deviation formulation can be found in \cite{bandeira2017tightness} and \cite{wang2013exact}, respectively.
-In the case of $\mathcal{SO}(2)$-\textsf{sync}, it has been shown in \cite{liu2016estimation} that GPM produces iterates with decreasing estimation error.
+Interestingly, the procedures used to compute estimators of the ground truth can be viewed as \emph{approximation algorithms} for the non-convex formulation of the synchronization problem at hand.
+For instance, it is known that the least squares formulation of synchronization over the Boolean group is equivalent to the MAX-CUT problem~\cite{wang2013exact}, while that of phase synchronization is equivalent to a complex quadratic maximization problem with unit modulus constraint~\cite{bandeira2017tightness}.
+As such, the \emph{approximation accuracy} of various least squares estimators (\ie, the gap between the objective value attained by the estimator in question and the optimal value of the formulation) can be determined, see, \eg,~\cite{goemans1995improved,so2007approximating,trevisan2012max}.
+However, since an optimal solution to the non-convex formulation is in general different from the ground truth, a more relevant and faithful measure of the quality of an estimator for a synchronization problem is the \emph{estimation error}, which is defined as the deviation of the estimator from the ground truth.
+For synchronization over the special orthogonal group, the estimation error of various estimators has been studied in~\cite{wang2013exact,bandeira2017tightness,boumal2016nonconvex,liu2016estimation}.

-Finally, we remark that a powerful framework has recently been developed in \cite{lerman2019robust} for ``cleaning'' the input data to general synchronization problems by leveraging the so-called \emph{cycle-edge consistency}.
-More precisely, let $ E \subseteq [n]^2$ be the subset containing all the index pairs $(i,j)$ for which the noisy observation $C_{ij}$ of the ratio $G^*_i {G^*_j}^{-1}$ is available.
-The pair $([n], E )$ is called the \emph{measurement graph} of the synchronization problem.
-Unreliable observations $C_{ij}$ are then removed by detecting a certain inconsistency of the observations $C_{ij}$ along cycles on the measurement graph, see \cite{lerman2019robust} for details.
-It would be interesting to investigate the practical performance of combining our non-convex approach with their framework.
-We leave this as our future work.
+It should be mentioned that when $\mathcal{G} $ is the group of rotations (\ie, special orthogonal matrices), the synchronization problem is equivalent to the problem of \emph{multiple rotation averaging}~\cite{hartley2013rotation}, and the GPM is also known as the Jacobi-type method~\cite[Section~7.4]{hartley2013rotation}.
+Moreover, various specialized algorithms are developed in the literature for multiple rotation averaging, such as the Weiszfeld algorithm.
+However, it is often difficult to extend the algorithm and/or its theory to a general subgroup of the orthogonal group.
+Since our paper focuses on algorithms for general subgroups, we do not go into the details of these specialized algorithms.
+We refer the interested reader to~\cite{hartley2013rotation} and the references therein.